Gavin Casalegno: Career

 Casalegno's mother's friend suggested he try modeling, which prompted his mother to look into agencies.
 At the age of four, he booked his first modeling job for JCPenney.
 He made numerous appearances in commercials such as Sony and Papa John's in the mid-2000s.
 Because he was a minor, his mother, Allyson Casalegno, was his manager while he traveled for work and auditions.

 Casalegno relocated to Los Angeles for bigger opportunities and booked his first film project by the age of eleven.
 He then took on various roles, namely, young Shem in Noah in 2014, young Damon Salvatore in the CW television series, The Vampire Diaries in 2015, and Trevor Strand in the first season of Walker in 2021.

 In July 2021, Deadline reported that Casalegno would play Jeremiah Fisher as one of the main characters in the Amazon Prime television series based on Jenny Han's coming-of-age novel, The Summer I Turned Pretty, which premiered on June 17, 2022.
 Amazon renewed season 2 of the series before its first season premiered without a release date.
 The second season of The Summer I Turned Pretty premiered on July 14, 2023.
 According to Amazon, season two was "one of the 10 most watched seasons of any series ever on the [Amazon Prime streaming] service," and they renewed it for a third season in August 2023, with ten planned episodes, even before the second season had fully aired.

 On June 13, 2023, Variety announced that Casalegno was cast to play a role in a biographical film of the WWE Hall of Fame-inducted wrestler Mildred Burke in Queen of the Ring.
 He portrayed the younger version of Burke's son, Joe.

-In July 2025, he appeared in an advertisement for Dunkin' Donuts Golden Hour Refresher drink, saying the line "Look, I didn't ask to be the king of summer.
-It just kinda happened.
-This tan?
-Genetics."
-The advertisement was criticized by some social media users, who said the advertisement evoked eugenics and compared it to the recent controversial American Eagle ad campaign featuring Sydney Sweeney.
+In 2026, he starred in the shark survival film, The Devil's Mouth, on Amazon Prime Video.